 A dog finding another dog’s urine will be able to tell how long ago the other dog had been there, its sex and other details which would escape other species.

 Sex pheromones are among the most potent and allow opposite sex members of the same species know that an individual is fertile and ready to mate.
-These are the signals which tend to spread over the largest areas and have the most effect in attracting other individuals of the same species.
+These are the signals which tend to spread over the largest areas and have the most effective in attracting other individuals of the same species.

 Plants also release these pheromones, although in their case, the intent is to attract insects who will then help spread the plant’s pollen and allow for reproduction of the plant species.